-Poinsettias are one of the traditional symbols of the festive, holiday season that has us humming carols in stores and looking forward to good times with family and friends.
-We give them and we get them and desperately try to keep those poinsettias alive and flourishing past the winter season to no avail.
-As with most things in life, there's more to the poinsettia than simply what we see.
+Each year I, too become filled with the joy and merriment of the holiday season, adding festive poinsettias to our holiday home decor.
+We even keep an extra plant (or two) in our home to gift holiday party hosts, family and friends.
+Poinsettias are one of the traditional symbols of the festive, holiday season that bring about a warm glow while we're humming carols almost everywhere we go, looking forward to enjoying happy moments spent with family and friends.
+We give and we get these vibrant plants, desperately attempting to keep those poinsettias alive and flourishing past the winter season to no avail.
+As with most things in life, there's more to know about the poinsettia than simply what we see.

 Here's one common version of the "Legend of the Poinsettia", in case you haven't heard the story.